-The choice and scope of the minor subject must be approved by the departments in charge both of the major and minor subjects, and must involve not less than 45 units of advanced study.
+The choice and scope of the minor subject must be approved by the departments in charge both of the major and minor subjeets, and must involve not less than 45 units of advanced study in each minor subject.
+Such advanced study must consist primarily of courses which are listed as graduate courses.
+With the approval of the departments concerned, however, selected undergraduate courses of an advanced character may also be counted toward the minor, with an appropriate reduction in the number of units allowed.

-2. Residence: At least three years of work in residence sub-

-sequent to a baccalaureate degree equivalent to that given by the Institute are required for the Doctor's degree.
+2. Residence: At least three years of work in residence subsequent to a baccalaureate degree equivalent to that given by the Institute are required for the Doctor's degree.
 Of this at least one year must be in residence at the Institute.
 It should be understood that these are minimum requirements, and students must usually count on spending a somewhat longer time in residence.